Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

 Another example of functions that are used in indexes but depend on objects that might change is the full text search system.
 The dictionaries, stopwords and stemmers change over time.
 In theory, some kind of system could be devised to cover those objects too.

-PostgreSQL 14 will warn you about collation changes that might otherwise cause subtle, silent corruption such as failure to look up keys or prevent duplicate keys.
-This has been a persistent source of user complaint over the years; the new warnings in PostgreSQL 14 should help you avoid the risks by alerting you to changes in collation versions, either when upgrading machines or moving databases between machines.
+The plan is that—once this feature is committed into a future version of PostgreSQL—PostgreSQL will warn you about collation changes that might otherwise cause subtle, silent corruption such as failure to look up keys or prevent duplicate keys.
+This has been a persistent source of user complaint over the years; the proposed new warnings for PostgreSQL should help you avoid the risks by alerting you to changes in collation versions, either when upgrading machines or moving databases between machines.

 Collations and dependencies are nerdy topics—a bit like leap seconds and time zones: you know, the kinds of obscure things you don’t normally have to worry about until something is broken.
 If you like gory details, the UCA is both fascinating and terrifying (my favourite part is “backward accent ordering” which shows up in some French variants but not others).